 Dogwoods need fertile, moist soil with good drainage.
 They are understory trees and require dappled lighting with protection from the hottest rays of the day.
-But even plants with good site conditions, annual fertilizer and adequate water may still encounter dogwood tree problems that destroy their health and vigor.
+Even plants with good site conditions, annual fertilizer, and adequate water may still encounter dogwood tree problems that destroy their health and vigor.

 Diseases of Dogwood

 Dogwood anthracnose is one of the most common fungal diseases to attack this plant.
-It starts out with blighted leaves, showing purple margins and tan color around the
+It starts out with blighted leaves, showing purple margins, and tan color around the edges of leaves.
+Secondary signs may include cankers on twigs and smaller branches.
+These gradually extend to the trunk of the tree with necrotic weeping areas.

 Dogwood Tree Pests